doedje/jquery.soap/README.md

 		}
 	});

-But it won't stop you from doing a call to a completely different soapserver with a different error handler:
+But it won't stop you from doing a call to a completely different soapserver with a different error handler for instance, like so:

 	$.soap({
 		url: 'http://another.server.com/anotherService'